markrobinsonuzh/sib-spatial-omics-data-analysis/README.md

 ### Docker

 In case there are problems installing the software, another option is to use an already-prepared [Docker](https://www.docker.com/) container.
 This would require you to install Docker on your computer; see [here](https://www.docker.com/products/docker-desktop/).
-To use this option, you can download the prepared image and run it as follows:
+For Apple M1 useres: You need to enable the rosetta 2 virtualization feature in docker desktop.
+To use the docker container, you can download the prepared image and run it as follows:

 ```
 docker pull markrobinsonuzh/sibdays-pasta:14062024